-Is your smoke alarm’s incessant chirping driving you crazy?
-In this situation, for safety reasons, it is best that you assume the worst before you start thinking of further reasons why the alarm may be going off.
-Besides having a fire in your home, there are a few other potential causes to your false alarm scares including dust, insects crawling inside your smoke detector, humidity and low batteries.
+Is your fire alarm’s incessant chirping driving you crazy?
+If so it is best that you assume the worst before you start thinking of further reasons why the alarm may be going off.
+Besides the obvious reason (having a fire in your home), there are a few other potential causes to your false alarm scares including dust, insects crawling inside your smoke detector, humidity and low batteries.

 Much like every room in your house, over time, dust can build up on your smoke alarm’s sensor.
 This obstruction of the sensor can cause it to confuse dust for smoke, setting your alarm off.
 The best way to check this is by opening the device.
 Use a vacuum cleaner nozzle to either suck or blow the dust.
 Be warned that while doing so it may go off again, which is absolutely normal, so don’t worry about it.
 If this was what was setting the smoke alarm off in the first place this should resolve it.

 Humidity and steam from showers or cooking appliances are also common triggers.
 Much like with dust, ionisation models are highly susceptible to moisture particles.
 It is possible that your smoke detectors have not been placed in optimal locations.
 They shouldn’t be located close to kitchens as the smoke from burning food or the steam from boiling water can be the cause of false alarms.
 Or it may just be the fact that you simply live in an area with high humidity in the air.